digitalservicebund/a2j-rechtsantragstelle/README.md

 ### Git Hooks

-We use [lefthook](https://github.com/evilmartians/lefthook) for running several pre-commit hooks,install them using `npm run init`.
+We use [lefthook](https://github.com/evilmartians/lefthook) for running several pre-commit hooks, install them using `npm run init`.

-The git hooks check formatting, linting, unit tests, typecheck (see `lefthook.yaml` for more details).
-You may execute them before commiting using `lefthook run pre-commit`.
+The git hooks check formatting, linting, unit tests, typecheck.
+You may execute them before committing using `lefthook run pre-commit`.
+See `lefthook.yaml` for more details.

 ### Storybook

-We have a storybook instance running.
-On the Staging and preview environments it can be accessed via `/storybook`.
-In development mode, run the `npm run start:storybook` command.
+Storybook containing our components is running on staging and [preview](https://a2j-test.dev.ds4g.net/storybook/).
+To run it locally, use `npm run start:storybook`.

 ## Known issues